Being exempt or excused from jury service

 - you are employed by the Legal Aid Commission.

 It is against the law to be dismissed from your job for attending jury service.
-Read the law.
+For more information, read the Juries Act 1962.